 Officers of the Dicksons Corners and Banner Society.
-The Dicksons Corners and Banner Red Cross meeting was held on Fri-day, June 1st at Dicksons Corners, there being a splendid attendance.
+The Dicksons Corners and Banner Red Cross meeting was held on Friday, June 1st at Dicksons Corners, there being a splendid attendance.
 New officers were elected as follows: President-Mrs. Ed.
 Oliver.
-Vice-President - Mrs. Jack Suther- 2nd Vice-President-Mrs. Will Hut- Treasurer-Mrs. Richard Elliott, Secretary-Mrs. Charles Ruddick Coresponding Secretary, ariss Myrtle Brown.
-THE COUNTY COUNCIL Oxford County Council for 1916 is composed of the following:-Blenheim -Reeve, A. Harley; Deputy Reeve, J. H Lillico.
+Vice-President - Mrs. Jack Sumerand.
+2nd Vice-President-Mrs. Will Hut- Treasurer-Mrs. Richard Elliott.
+Secretary-Mrs. Charles Ruddick Corespoiltung Secretary-Miss Myrtbe Brown.
+THE COUNTY COUNCIL.

+Oxford County Council for 1916 is composed of the following:-Blenheim-Reeve, A. Hárley; Deputy Reeve, J. H. Lillico.
 Blandford-E. Adams.
 E. Zorra-Reeve, R. A. Webber; Deputy Reeve, E. J. Pearson.
 W. Zorra-Reeve, D. M. Ross; Deputy Reeve-W. Kent.
-Embro-Dr. Atkinson, E. Nissouri-Reeve, J. G. Calder; Deputy Reeve, Alex.
-Smith, North Oxford -Richard Elliott.
-West Oxford-Jas.
-FOR SOLDIERS OF NORTH OXFORD Oct 1916 Chronicle RECEPTION HELD FRIDAY EVEN.
-ING AT THE HOME OF REEVE AND MRS. RICHARD ELLIOTT-FIVE-DOLLAR BILL THE TOWN-SHIP'S GIFT TO EACH MEMBER.
+Embro-Dr. Atkinson.
+E. Nissouri-Reeve, J. G. Calder; Deputy Reeve, Alex.
+Smith.
+North Oxford-Richard Elliott.
+West Oxford-Jaz.
+FOR SOLDIERS OF NORTH OXFORD RECEPTION HELD FRIDAY EVEN-ING AT THE HOME OF REEVE AND MRS. RICHARD ELLIGTT...
+FIVE-DOLLAR BILL THE TOWN.
+SHIP'S GIFT TO EACH MEMBER.
 A largely attended and very representative meeting of the people of North Oxford township was held at the residence of Reeve Richard Elliott Friday evening.
-Mr. and Mrs. Elliott kindly opened their home for a reception for the members of the 168th Battalion who had enlisted from the township.
-Waterloo Region Record Wed, Mar 01, 1899 Page 3 Brantford, March 1.-The twentieth annual meeting of the High Court of the Canadian Order of Foresters was opened in Wycliffe Hall here yesterday afternoon, Bro.
+Mr. and Mrs. Elliott kindly opened their home for a recoption for the members of the 168th Battalion who had enlisted from the township.
+Oct 1916 Chronicle The members presented Mrs. R. Elliott, retiring regent with a lovely crystal table lamp in appreciation of faithful and efficient service.
+The gift was presented by Mrs. Alex Rose and an address read by Mrs. William Hutchison, Mrs. Elliott made a suitable and gracious reply.
+Tribune Feb 1947 Fanny Elliott Waterloo Region Record Wed, Mar 01, 1899 Page 3 Brantford, March 1.-The twentieth annual meeting of the High Court of the Canadian Order of Foresters was opened in Wycliffe Hall bore yesterday afternoon, Bro.
 R. Elliott of Ingersoll, H. C. Ranger, in the chair.
 The attendance was very large.
-The High Secretary's report showed the total membership to be 30 .-789.
-Of these 15,134 are connected with When his father John Jr. died in 1893, he willed the farm to Richard.
-Richard immediately took an interest in local affairs and was on the township council for a number of years in the early 1910s.
-He eventually became township reeve from 1916 to 1917.
-He was also highly involved in the Canadian Order of Foresters.
+The High Secretary's report showed the total membership to be 30,789.
+Of these 15,184 are connected with He was also highly involved in the Canadian Order of Foresters.
 Elsie also was involved in many clubs and organizations at that time.
 Elsie's health started to decline in 1922 and it was found she had cancer of the uterus.
 She died a painful death in 1923.
 After Elsie's death, Richard married Fanny Oliver in 1926.
 She was the daughter of English immigrant Thomas Williamson who arrived in Ingersoll in 1869 and died in Ingersoll in 1921.
 She first married Edward William Oliver and had three sons.
 Fanny was raised on a farm "one concession over" at Lot 5 Con 4 from Richard's family near Dickson's Corners.
 Her children were long established when she married Richard when both where in their late 50s.
+Fanny was prominent in the IODE organization in Ingersoll.
 Richard continued to show interest in township affairs as he later was the financial manager and club secretary of the North Oxfords Farmers Club from 1925-1929.
 Richard died in 1929 of pneumonia.
 His will gave the farm to Fanny.
 She leased out the land until her name disappears from Onland.ca ownership records in 1951 when she granted the land to George R Hunt for \$10,000.
 She moved into Ingersoll and lived out her life at 110 Charles St. W. She is buried in IRC with her first husband.
 Richard had no children.
 Below: Richard and Fannie - Ancestry